August 2018 update: Bill Schuette wins Republican nod for Michigan governor

 But in 2016, the high court again weighed in, declining to intervene in a lower court ruling in the case that upheld EPA standards.That was seen as a loss for Schuette.
 By that time, Michigan’s utilities were already shutting down coal plants and turning to cleaner sources of energy.

 Schuette also joined other states in fighting Obama’s “Clean Power Plan” — regulations to speed states’ shift from coal-fired power in an effort to reduce greenhouse gas-emissions linked to climate change.

-The U.S. Supreme Court stayed those rules in 2016, and President Donald Trump’s administration has since scrapped the effort.
+The U.S. Supreme Court stayed those rules in 2016, and President Donald Trump’s administration has since moved to replace them.

 This one’s straightforward.

 Schuette was involved in two lawsuits — one of which he spearheaded — in which he supported the position of coal-fired power plants, whose emissions, studies say, can cause asthma and other health effects.

 Schuette frequently highlights the suits, saying they saved jobs and pushed back against overzealous regulation.
 He, of course, doesn’t mention pollution.